AVGeller/LS563-linked-data-project-avgeller/README.md

 # Indigenous Knowledge Books — Linked Data Dataset

 ## Dataset Description

-This dataset contains 50 linked data records of books focused on Indigenous Knowledge, inspired by the Kaggle dataset by ziya07 (2025), Indigenous knowledge systems.
-It was created to make works by predominantly Indigenous authors more accessible through culturally relevant metadata.
-The dataset also includes a sample of five books by non-Indigenous authors whose work meaningfully engages with Indigenous perspectives, recognizing the role of cross-cultural scholarship.
+Most library systems describe Indigenous knowledge through Eurocentric categories.
+This dataset takes a different approach: it classifies 50 books using the X̱wi7x̱wa Library Classification System (University of British Columbia), an Indigenous-centered framework, and grounds each author's background in their own self-identification wherever possible.

-The dataset draws on the X̱wi7x̱wa Library Classification System (Indigenous Knowledge Organization, University of British Columbia), using Indigenous-centered subject headings and classification codes in place of Eurocentric frameworks.
-The dataset distinguishes Indigenous authors' backgrounds from the backgrounds of non-Indigenous authors.
-While this information may need refinement, it represents the dataset owner's best effort for a first Linked Data course project.
+The collection centers works by Indigenous authors and includes five books by non-Indigenous authors whose work meaningfully engages with Indigenous perspectives.
+It is one contribution to a broader conversation about provenance and intellectual property for Traditional Knowledge (TK) in linked data, and it is open to corrections, additions, and community contribution.

-The intent is that this dataset serves as one contribution to a broader, ongoing conversation around intellectual property rights and provenance for Traditional Knowledge (TK) through linked data ontologies.
-Other projects and initiatives exist in this space; this adds one more entry point: open to iteration and community contribution, including additional authors, contributors, titles, and (where available) author-identified background information.
+Start here: open indigenous-knowledge-books.ttl for the linked data, or indigenous-knowledge-books.csv for a spreadsheet view.

 ---